Recycling

 Swap Shops offer a chance to exchange all kinds of unwanted items.
 Just simply bring… or take… or swap!
 Anything you bring should be genuinely re-usable, non-hazardous, non-electrical, clean and able to be carried.
 See this site for local Swap Shops.

-These can be taken to the Redbridge Waste Centre.
+These can be taken to the Tesco's and Sainsbury's on the Banbury Road.

 Charity shops

-There are several charity shops in Summertown that are glad to receive unwanted items in good, saleable condition, such as Oxfam, Scope, Blue Cross and Animal Sanctuary.
+There are several charity shops in Summertown that are glad to receive unwanted items in good, saleable condition, such as Oxfam, Scope, Helen & Douglas House and Animal Sanctuary.
 No electrical goods.

-The Oxford Freecycle™ Network is open to all in the local area who prefer to recycle to others, rather than throw away unwanted items such as bicycles, pianos, electrical goods, furniture, just about anything.
-You post a message listing items you are either offering free or looking for yourself.
-Charity organisations will be informed of this site so they too may be in touch to pick up your things.
-Rules: all items must be free, and no commercials.
+The Oxford Freegle group is open to all in the Oxford area who would prefer to see things re-used by others, rather than thrown away.
+You can find homes for all sorts of things: unloved bicycles, pianos, sofas, fax machines, etc. You just post a message listing items you are either offering free or looking for yourself.
+All items must be FREE and LEGAL.
 Click this link for more information.

 Daily Information